jumploops/magic/README.md

 ## AI functions for Typescript

-Effortlessly transform Typescript function calls to utilize powerful external large language models (LLMs) like GPT-4 from OpenAI.
-Unleash the full potential of AI to magically generate results for your functions with this easy-to-use package.
+Magically generate results for your Typescript functions by utilizing large language models (LLMs) like GPT-4 from OpenAI.

 > **Warning**
 >